The Family Medicine Cares International program consists of the following opportunities:

 A Medical Education Team is selected in advance and may prepare (depending on the need of our in-country partners) the following in-country activities:

-The Patient Care program component allows licensed physicians and residents (under physician supervision) to attend to or provide follow-up care to patients in the Batey community clinics in the Dominican Republic.
+The Patient Care program component allows licensed physicians and residents (under physician supervision) to attend to or provide follow-up care to patients in the outreach Batey community clinics and the on-site primary care clinic in the Dominican Republic.

 Funding is provided by the Dr. David and Karen Smith Humanitarian Fund.

-The AAFP Foundation provides a scholarship for one family medicine resident or early career physician to be part of the Family Medicine Cares International annual delegation trip.
+The AAFP Foundation provides a scholarship for one family medicine resident to be part of the Family Medicine Cares International annual delegation trip, February 7-14, 2026.

 The scholarship covers the following:

-The 2024 Delegation to the Dominican Republic is February 10-17.
-For information about volunteering for a one-week deployment, please review the FMCI Delegation Overview or email Family Medicine Cares International Staff.
+For information about volunteering for a one-week deployment, please review the FMCI Delegation Overview and the FMCI Travel Handbook, or email FMCI staff.

 If you would like to be part of this rewarding work, please consider making a donation.
 Your donation makes a difference in the lives of those in need, at home and around the world.